Left Continue shopping

 Water actually accounts for around 60% of our bodies and 73% of our brains, so it’s little wonder hydration affects proper physiological functioning.

-We recently wrote a blog reviewing various drinking waters, from alkaline and filtered to bottled and tap.
+We have written a blog reviewing various drinking waters, from alkaline and filtered to bottled and tap.
 It’ll certainly help you cut through the confusion.

 The main thing, alas, is to ensure you’re drinking enough day-to-day!